 Dave inhaled deeply and nodded his head.

 On the outskirts of the city software engineer, Scott Drenstein was toiling away in an office complex.
 The building had a shell made with glass tinted so dark the building looked like a shimmering ebony cube.
-The 36-year-old wunder-programmer was average high, slightly pudgy, and looked almost boyish.
+The 36-year-old wunder-programmer was of average height, slightly pudgy, and looked almost boyish.
 Despite his sizeable salary he dressed modestly and was considered by most to be a nice guy.
 His home life was average, quiet, and serene.
 He was happily married and had a healthy infant daughter.

 Scott was the star employee in a private intelligence firm.
 A company he had helped transform from just another start-up into an emerging titan of the industry in just a few short years.
 Scott was the architect of a program that almost solely financed the young company’s move from a rented loft space into a steel citadel.
 Scott affectionately referred to his creation as the Messiah maker.
 In short, it was a program that created digital social movements.
 The algorithms automatically constructed media materials across every known social networking platform.
 Video manifestos, memes, and even people were generated by the program.
 It was used to root out the angry and the dispossessed and to lure them into an arena where they could be easily monitored.
 Scattered hopeless souls that might spontaneously and violently lash out at society found a place in illusionary communities where they became adherents to carefully crafted ideologies designed to appeal to people just like them.
 It was here they could be controlled.
 Movement leaders who were nothing more than a social media account could call their followers to any kind of action, and this suited the shadowy power players who either hoped to pacify them or use them to stoke the fears of the wider society.